LPN Programs in District of Columbia

-The LPN industry can expected a similar average of growth between now and 2024 with 16% increase in job available compared to national statistics.
-This projects to roughly 80 new jobs due to growth and role replacement trends in the area.
+The median income from LPNs in Washington, D.C. is about $51,000 a year.
+According to the occupational profile for the state, the LPN industry can expected a similar average of growth between now and 2026 with a 14% increase in availability.
+This projects to roughly 160 new jobs annually due to growth and role replacement trends in the area.

 New graduates of LPN programs in the Washington, D.C., area have many options for employment.
-Healthcare businesses and facilities that frequently hire LPN's include St. John’s Community Services, Kaiser Permanente, Children’s Health Center, Shady Grove Fertility Clinic, Montgomery General Hospital, George Washington Medical Faculty Associates, Allergy & Asthma Center, and Woodbine Rehabilitation & Healthcare.
+Healthcare businesses and facilities that frequently hire LPNs include St. John’s Community Services, Kaiser Permanente, Children’s Health Center, Shady Grove Fertility Clinic, Montgomery General Hospital, George Washington Medical Faculty Associates, and Allergy & Asthma Center.

 Learn more about District of Columbia LPN Jobs & Employment Outlook.